newjersey/navigator.business.nj.gov/web/roadmaps/tasks/get-insurance-hic.md

 callToActionText: ""
 ---

 As a home improvement contractor, the State requires that you have insurance for your business.
-Insurance will protect your company's assets should you be held liable for an incident.
-Speak with an insurance broker to identify your insurance needs.
-A few common types of insurance businesses obtain:

-1. **Commerical General Liablity Insurance:** Research coverage and pricing options for your industry and business size.
-2. **Workmans Compensation Insurance:** Find a `workmans comp insurance|workers-comp` plan if you have employees.
-The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation.
-3. **Motor Vehicle Insurance:** If your company will own or use any vehicles, consider purhcasing motor vehicle insurance.

-To find an insurance broker, speak to your network, local Chamber of Commerce, or supplier.
-Often times, the best way to find a broker is through word of mouth.
+In order to complete your registration with The Department of Consumer Affairs, you must show a certificate of insurance with a commerical general liablity policy that has a minimum amount of $500,000 per occurrence.

+Look back at our Research Insurance Needs task to see what other insurance policies you might want to consider.

 After you complete this task, you will have:
 - Recieved a Certificate of Insurance